Open-Email/MailHTTPS-Protocol/README.md

 The SOTN authenticating scheme expects following values to be transferred in the '**Authorization**' HTTP request header:

 - "**host**" for which the nonce is intended.
-The host being authenticated MUST reject request for hosts not matching own hostname, as well requests repeating nonce values.
+The host being authenticated MUST reject request for hosts not matching own host-name, as well requests repeating nonce values.

 - "**value**": a random nonce, generated locally in the mail client.
 The nonce is a random string of no less than 32 ASCII characters.
 The nonce may not repeat for at least 24 hours with the same service.